permaweb/aos/README.md

 Woohoo! 🚀

-We can also pass messages to other `aOS` Processes!
+We can also pass messages to other `aos` Processes!

 ```lua
 send({ Target = "ohc9mIsNs3CFmMu7luiazRDLCFpiFJCfGVomJNMNHdU", Tags = { body = "ping" } })